Courses & Curriculum

 Students will experience diving hot water systems and be exposed to the safety procedures required when working in and around hot water systems.
 This is a sought-after skill by employers that work with mixed gas and adverse weather conditions.

 This course introduces various applications for underwater videography and monitoring equipment.
 Today’s workplace relies heavily on informational data collected through the use of video monitoring.

 This course introduces one of the most advanced phases of diving.
-Emphasis will be placed on the types of gasses used in diving.
-Students will further develop the concepts of operating a mixed gas rack and performing open water mixed gas dives from a diving stage.
+Emphasis will be placed on the types of gases used in diving.
+Students will further develop their understanding of operating a mixed gas rack and performing open water nitrox mixed gas dives from a diving stage.
 Divers Academy is one of the few schools that performs open water mixed gas dives in the United States due to the expense.

 Saturation Diving Theory